 A State Trustees Welfare Manager must not divulge any details relating to the disclosed matter to any person other than the Public Interest Disclosures Coordinator, the investigator, or the Chief Executive Officer.
 All meetings with the Welfare Manager and the person making the public interest disclosure must be conducted discreetly to protect the confidentiality of the person making a public interest disclosure.

-STL may choose to engage an external welfare management organisation, such as Courtpsych.
+State Trustees may choose to engage an external welfare management organisation.

 State Trustees will only disclose information about the subject of a disclosure in accordance with the law.

-Where the investigation does not substantiate the allegations made in a disclosure, the fact that the investigation has been carried out, the results of the investigation, and the identity of the person who is the subject of the disclosure will remain confidential.
+Where investigations do not substantiate disclosures, the fact that the investigation has been carried out, the results of the investigation and the identity of the person who is the subject of the disclosure will remain confidential.

-A Welfare Manager may be appointed for the person against whom the disclosure is made in accordance with section 6 of this policy.
+A Welfare Manager may be appointed for the person against whom the disclosure is made in accordance with Section 8 of this policy.

-State Trustees is required to include in its Annual Report information on this policy, and the procedures that support it.
+State Trustees is required to include in its Annual Report information on this policy.

 - Take detrimental action against a person who makes a disclosure.